oils-for-unix/oils/doc/hay.md

 ### Comparison

-Hay looks similar to [UCL][] and [HCL][], but a big difference is that it's **embedded in a shell**.
-In other words, Hay languages are *internal DSLs*, while the languages above are *external*.
+The biggest difference between Hay and [UCL][] / [HCL][] is that it's **embedded in a shell**.
+In other words, Hay languages are *internal DSLs*, while those languages are *external*.

 This means:

 1. You can **interleave** shell code with Hay data.
-There are many uses for this, which we'll discuss below.
+We'll discuss the many uses of this below.
-   - On the other hand, you can configure simple systems with plain data like [JSON][].
+   - On the other hand, it's OK to configure simple systems with plain data like [JSON][].
 Hay is for when that stops working!
 1. Hay isn't a library you embed in another program.
 Instead, you use Unix-style **process-based** composition.
    - For example, [HCL][] is written in Go, which may be hard to embed in a C